 Search forms often have conditions that may or may not be filled in.
-Sometimes only the name is specified and the category is left blank; other times every field including price range is filled.
-Trying to handle such variable conditions with static JPQL via @Query quickly becomes a dead end.
+Sometimes only the name is specified with category left empty, other times the price range is also fully populated.
+Trying to express such variable conditions with static JPQL via @Query quickly hits a wall.

-On the other hand, stacking if statements in the service layer tends to look like this:
+But if you start piling up if statements in the service layer, it tends to look like this:

 if (name != null && category != null) {